Matt-Weiss/quantified-self/DTR.md

 Abilities Expectations (Technical strengths and areas for desired improvement): Matt wants to work on commenting code when doing more complex operations.
 Jalena would like to get more comfortable with accessing and manipulating promises and returns.

 Workload Expectations (What features do we each want to work on?):
+7/2/19 - Work together to set up DB and food endpoints, then split endpoints between us.
+7/3/19 - re-DTR for next sprint

 Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests): Don't merge own PRs, code conversation takes place in github rather than slack.
 Concentrate on proper code reviews before merges.